 No matter which method or container you use for the bath, 2 inches is the adequate amount of dust for your chinchilla to roll in and clean themselves.

-All while getting nice clean and ready for some cuddles.
+You can get in some laughs and smiles while your chinchilla is getting nice clean and ready for some cuddles.

 Don’t be mistaken.